Age 73 of Lake Elmo, formerly of Elk River, passed away peacefully at

 Visitation 5-8 PM Friday, August 23rd at Bradshaw, 2800 Curve Crest Blvd., Stillwater.
 Funeral Service 11 AM Saturday, August 24th at First United Methodist Church, 813 Myrtle St W, Stillwater, with visitation beginning one hour prior.
 In lieu of flowers, send donations to a charity of your choice or Sheldon Theatre Brass Band, 8549 75th St S, Cottage Grove, 55016.

-To send flowers to Gerald "Jerry" W. Greupner's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Gerald "Jerry" W. Greupner, please visit our floral store.